NCSupritha/some-geetha/README.md

 ## Feature overview

-Somegetha is developed by me ([@vhaudiquet]) alone, so the project cannot be tested on many devices and scenarios ; if you find an issue, open one here.
+Somegetha is developed by my team, so the project cannot be tested on many devices and scenarios ; if you find an issue, open one here.

 - The app will open on your library, categorized as Artists, Albums, Songs, and Playlists (available